lackhand/princess/genre/pregens/incarnate.md

   Kills Monsters
   : Bloodthirsty and combative!
-    : Face a monster greater than yourself in battle.
+    : Face a monster greater than yourself in battle. (you can get help!)
     : Acquire a trauma in battle with a monster.
   {:.key}